-2.4.3.7 Development Edges and future growth within the remainder of the municipal area - Rural Development Areas.
+1.4.3.7 Development Edges and future growth within the remainder of the municipal area - Rural Development Areas.

 The Rural Development Focus Area is located in the south western parts of the municipal area as depicted in Map 2.12 and also shown on the Spatial Development Framework.
-For complete reference to development Edges, please refer to paragraph 2.4.4 herein which deals with focus areas
+For complete reference to development Edges, please refer to paragraph 1.4.4 (Part 2) herein which deals with focus areas

-Rural Development Focus Area (RDFA) is an demarcated focus area which have been identified in national and provincial programmes for upgrading of services and revitalization initiatives in order to ensure sustainable livelihoods and a better life for people in the in the rural areas.
+Rural Development Focus Area (RDFA) is a demarcated focus area which have been identified in national and provincial programmes for upgrading of services and revitalization initiatives in order to ensure sustainable livelihoods and a better life for people in the rural areas.